-The concept of Le Fer Plat V is “East Meets West,” the merging and integration of western and eastern cultures, giving a nod to each other.
+The concept of Le Fer Plat V is “East Meets West,” the merging and integration of Western and Eastern cultures, giving a nod to each other.
 Beauty is everywhere and you never know what can inspire you, such as the introduction of Japanese Art which lead to Japonismé for instance.
 Le Fer Plat V is a passion project that culminated all my experiences.
 The thesis is dedicated to my parents who met on opposite sides of the world.
-More information on Le Fer Plat V.

 Can you please share with us, what becoming the winner of the “Emerging Interior Designers of the Year” means to you?

 First and foremost, I am truly grateful to receive the SIT Furniture Design Award for Le Fer Plat V. Becoming the winner of the “Emerging Interior Designer of the Year” is amazing.
 It has been a reassurance of my artistic direction and a reward for being intuitive and following the universe’s guidance.
 The recognition gives me the confidence to always pursue my desires because maybe, the world was waiting for it as well.

 What are you working on now?
 When will you finish your study?

 After taking electives in Luxury and Fashion Management, I resonated with course content in travel, hospitality, and luxury technology to name a few.
 As I graduated with my master’s degree in Interior Design on Zoom at the height of the pandemic, many, if not all companies were in lockdown.
 It was at that point that I decided to move forward with a master’s in LXFM.
 It was an opportunity to finally merge my two passions together.
 Quite frankly, business and marketing classes are quite useful as well.
 As a millennial, it is great to be studying with the next-generation Z.